Carbon Black N375: Reinforcement, Reliability, and Results

 Common Applications

-Due to its excellent mechanical reinforcement, Carbon Black N375 is used in:
+Because of its strong reinforcement ability and smooth dispersion, Carbon Black N375 is used in:

 Why Basekim for Carbon Black N375?